Ptujec/LaunchBar/Menu-Bar/README.md

 **Note**: Version 1.0 excludes some menu bar items like e.g. "Apple", "Open recent" to avoid clutter.
 In an updated version the action will respect the rules you set up in Finbar.

+Lastly, I feel I should mention [Ed's action](https://github.com/ewlcheng/launchbar-actions#launchbar-menu-bar-search).
+It sparked my interest in the functionality.
+It is a little bit slower because of it's reliance on AppleScript, but doesn't have any dependencies.

 ## Download

 [Download LaunchBar Action: Menu Bar](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Ptujec/LaunchBar/tree/master/Menu-Bar) (powered by [DownGit](https://github.com/MinhasKamal/DownGit))